 Don’t fall into the trap of thinking your book’s good enough to stand alone.
 No matter how good your book is, millions of books are published every year.
 You have to find a retail price that fits in the range of other books in your genre.
 And yes, the genre of your book is important.

 Once you’ve finalized your book specs (e.g., trim size, paper weight, page count), you can do research at your local bookstore or an online retailer to find comparable titles and their prices.
 Consider your target audience, other books that sell well, and your overall book design.
 Where will your book fit into the market?

 You always want to factor in how much it costs to print your book when setting your retail price.
 If you’re print-on-demand, the printing cost will be deducted from your retail price, meaning your book royalties comes from the retail price minus the printing costs and wholesale discount (usually about 55% of the retail price).
 You don’t want to price your book so low that the printing costs eat up your royalty.

 If you printed books ahead of time, you’ve already paid for printing costs, but you want to ensure that you’re still making enough with each book sale to earn back what you paid for printing, plus a little extra for royalties.
 You should still factor the per-book printing cost into your considerations when setting your retail price.

 Pricing a Nonfiction Book

-Book pricing should be in line with similar books in the market.
-It´s reasonable to charge a slightly higher price for books that contain a fair amount of research, statistics, endnotes, charts, graphs, color interior, and/or other details that make it a fairly extensive and unique book.
-You should also consider the finished trim size (e.g., 6" x 9", 5-1/2" x 8-1/2", etc.) and page count of your book.
+For a book that contains a fair amount of research, statistics, endnotes, charts or graphs, a color interior, or other details that make it an extensive and unique book, it’s reasonable to price the book higher.
+You should also consider the finished trim size (e.g., 6" x 9", 5-1/2" x 8-1/2") and page count of your book.